-Cancer is deadly, but millions of people beat it.
+Cancer can be deadly, but millions of people beat it.
 Surviving cancer is one of the most amazing success stories a person can have.
 Ending cancer treatment is exciting, but it is also challenging.
 There are so many questions.
 What happens next?
 Will your cancer return?
 How can you stay healthy?

 .
 But this is also an important time to talk with your doctor and address any physical or emotional issues that you are experiencing.
 Examples of important issues that you should discuss include:

 Physical problems that interfere with your daily life or that bother you, such as fatigue,

-Emotional problems, such as feelings of anxiety
+Emotional problems, such as feelings of

 depressionChanges in your family history

 It is natural to feel worried before your follow-up appointment.
 You may be afraid the doctor will tell you that cancer has returned.

 Some ideas to help you cope with your fear of cancer returning include: Be informed about your cancer.
 Ask your doctor to explain what specific signs you should watch for and learn what you can do for your health.Express your feelings, even if it is fear, anger, or sadness.
 Talk with friends, family, other cancer survivors, or a counselor.
 When you have strong feelings, it is sometimes easier to express them then let them go.Work towards developing a positive attitude.
 Focus on wellness and attempt to look for the good,

 in hard and trying times.
 It is not necessary to be upbeat all the time, but try to rely on a positive attitude to help you be hopeful.